scalableinternetservices/ucsb_website/_slide_src/13_http2_quic.md

 # QUIC and IP Spoofing

-TCP's threeway handshake makes it immune to IP spoofing related attacks.
+TCP's three-way handshake makes it immune to IP spoofing related attacks.
 UDP by-default is vulnerable.

 QUIC is engineered to avoid such attacks through the use of the CID.